 Preventing Leaking Taps

-Investing in taps with ceramic disc cartridges is a good idea if you can’t bear the thought of another leaky tap or DIY tap washer change.
-Ceramic disc taps are resilient and durable, meaning that you won’t need to change them nearly as often as you would for a compression washer.
+Polly Shearer summarises how to prevent leaking taps, "investing in taps with ceramic disc cartridges is a great idea if you can’t bear the thought of a leaky tap or the need for a DIY tap washer change!
+Ceramic disc taps are resilient and durable, meaning that you won’t need to change them as often as you would for a compression washer."

 We hope this guide has filled you with confidence in your tap washer changing abilities.
 Good luck, and if you're stuck then contact our wonderfully-helpful team.